ioexception-de/website-changes-notifications/README.md

 Once initialized you should get a mail.
 If the script is started again you will only get mails if something changed.

-It might be a good idea to create a cronjob for the script!
+It might be a good idea to create a cronjob for the script:

+	15 * * * * ~/piratenpad-notifier/check-for-changes.sh john@doe.de ./pad1.js
-	15 * * * * ~/piratenpad-notifier/check-for-changes.sh john@doe.de ./acc.js
+	15 * * * * ~/piratenpad-notifier/check-for-changes.sh john@doe.de ./pad2.js
+	...

+This way you can easily get notifications for multiple pads.

 # License